 Enjoy Your Holidays without Feeling Tired and Sick

-It’s always best to cook your own Organic, Gluten free and vegetarian meals, especially during the holidays, but that isn’t always possible with all the numerous luncheons, dinners and other social events that are happening!
+It’s always best to cook your own Organic, Plant-based, Gluten-free meals, especially during the holidays.
+That isn’t always possible with all the numerous luncheons, dinners and other social events that you are attending.

-It’s really hard to know what’s in all the food that restaurants will provide so do the best you can, keeping in mind a few tips.
-Eating out often leads to too much of the food that you don’t eat every day, but as more and more awareness grows and the demand for gluten free and vegetarian health conscious foods continues, menus are changing and healthy options are becoming less a thing of the past and more of a thing of the present.
+It’s really hard to know what’s actually in all the food that restaurants provide so do the best you can with these tips in mind.
+Eating out often leads to too much of the food that you don’t eat every day, but as more and more awareness grows and the demand for gluten-free and plant-based health-conscious foods continues, menus are changing and healthy options are becoming more of a thing of the present.

 Don’t make healthy food a source of anxiety.
 Make a conscious effort, logical choices, then relax and enjoy your time with family and friends.

-Here are a few tips to keep in your pocket that will help you survive the holidays and a few holiday suggestions for gluten free and vegetarian food to cook at home when you have the time to relax and enjoy with family and friends during the festive season.
+Here are a few tips to keep in your pocket that will help you survive the holidays and a few holiday suggestions for plant-based food to cook at home when you have the time to relax and enjoy with family and friends during the festive season.

 - Drink water before you eat.
 This will cut down your appetite when you are going out to eat.